AideenM12/MotherFolklore-MS3/TESTING.md

 3. Sign In to the user account.
 4. Navigate to the topics page.
 5. Click on the view button beneath the desired topic.
-6. Observe the articles that have been filter by topic.
+6. Observe the articles that have been filtered by topic.

 **Expected Result:**
 The view buttons on the topics page will filter articles based on topic.